scaleway/scaleway-cli/docs/commands/block.md

 ## A Block Storage volume is a logical storage drive on a network-connected storage system.
 It is exposed to Instances as if it were a physical disk, and can be attached and detached like a hard drive.
 Several Block volumes can be attached to one Instance at a time

+Block volumes can be snapshotted, mounted or unmounted.

 ### Create a volume